Why Choose Us

 “I think it will be okay and that people we ask to be tested will be amused by it.”

-Pc Mike Green, a member of the beat team for Loughborough and who is running the scheme, said: “We want to raise awareness of the effects of excessive alcohol consumption on health and well-being, as well as supporting licensed premises to help them deal with customers who have had a bit too much to drink.
+Pc Mike Green, a member of the beat team for Loughborough and who is running the scheme, said: “We want to raise awareness of the effects of excessive alcohol consumption on health and well-being, as well as supporting licenced premises to help them deal with customers who have had a bit too much to drink.

 “While we will be providing training and guidance, ultimately all of the decision making remains with the staff at each venue.